Yaarn/yaarn.github.io/pages/agency/using-yaarn/client-profiles.md

 ![Client sidebar](/assets/images/image27.png)

-**Important Note:** If you add a client to the Employee section, they will be invited to their Yaarn client page and will be able to see their news for the day, activities in their planner, and coverage.
-Skip this step if you're not ready to invite clients to your Yaarn workspace.
+**Important Note:** If you add a client to the Employee section, they will be invited to their Pressto client page and will be able to see their news for the day, activities in their planner, and coverage.
+Skip this step if you're not ready to invite clients to your Pressto workspace.

 _Tip: If you're in a hurry, just add the client name, tags and city.
 You can update everything else later._